xiaohu-art/whole_body_tracking/README.md

 rm unitree_description.tar.gz
 ```

-- Using a python interpreter that has Isaac Lab installed, install the library
+- Using a Python interpreter that has Isaac Lab installed, install the library

 ```bash
 python -m pip install -e source/whole_body_tracking
 ```

-### Set up IDE (Optional)

-To setup the IDE, please follow these instructions:

-- Run VSCode Tasks, by pressing `Ctrl+Shift+P`, selecting `Tasks: Run Task` and running the `setup_python_env` in the drop down menu.
-When running this task, you will be prompted to add the absolute path to your Isaac Sim installation.

-If everything executes correctly, it should create a file .python.env in the `.vscode` directory.
-The file contains the python paths to all the extensions provided by Isaac Sim and Omniverse.
-This helps in indexing all the python modules for intelligent suggestions while writing code.

-### Setup as Omniverse Extension (Optional)

-We provide an example UI extension that will load upon enabling your extension defined in `source/whole_body_tracking/whole_body_tracking/ui_extension_example.py`.

-To enable your extension, follow these steps:

-1. **Add the search path of your repository** to the extension manager:
-    - Navigate to the extension manager using `Window` -> `Extensions`.
-    - Click on the **Hamburger Icon** (☰), then go to `Settings`.
-    - In the `Extension Search Paths`, enter the absolute path to `IsaacLabExtensionTemplate/source`
-    - If not already present, in the `Extension Search Paths`, enter the path that leads to Isaac Lab's extension directory directory (`IsaacLab/source`)
-    - Click on the **Hamburger Icon** (☰), then click `Refresh`.

-2. **Search and enable your extension**:
-    - Find your extension under the `Third Party` category.
-    - Toggle it to enable your extension.

 ## Motion Tracking

 ### Motion Preprocessing & Registry Setup
+In order to manage the large set of motions we used in this work, we leverage the WandB registry to store and load reference motions automatically.
 Note: The reference motion should be retargeted and use generalized coordinates only.

-- Gather the reference motion datasets (please follow the original licenses)
+- Gather the reference motion datasets (please follow the original licenses), we use the same convention as .csv of Unitree's dataset

     - Unitree-retargeted LAFAN1 Dataset is available on [HuggingFace](https://huggingface.co/datasets/lvhaidong/LAFAN1_Retargeting_Dataset)
     - Sidekicks are from [KungfuBot](https://kungfu-bot.github.io/)